The BAM track displays multiple reads aligned to a reference genome. In collapsed mode, the track only shows the distribution of reads as a histogram:

 Methylation color coding

 Some BAM files contain additional data (in MM/ML fields) indicating the level of DNA methylation (5mC) of CpG islands.
-By default, the nucleotides of such BAM reads are color-coded by methylation probability (blue if the probability is high, and red if it is low):
+By default, the nucleotides of such BAM reads are color-coded by methylation probability (blue if the probability is low, and red if it is high):

 You can turn this color coding on or off in track view options, as described below.
 You can also preview the MM/ML fields in the read's tooltip, or click the read to view them in more detail.

-To change the way aligned reads are displayed, right-click anywhere on the BAM track and select View options from the context menu.
-Note that this menu is not available at low zoom level, when individual reads are not shown.
+To change the way aligned reads are displayed, zoom in until individual reads are shown, then right-click anywhere on the BAM track and select View options from the context menu:

-Nucleotides that are different from reference are highlighted in a bolder color; however, you can change this using the next option:
+Nucleotides that are different from reference are highlighted in a bolder color; however, you can change this using the Hide SNP Highlighting option.

 • Hide SNP Highlighting: Removes highlighting for nucleotides that are different from reference.